fluidex/fluidex.github.io/content/pages/about/index.en.md

 ## Technology

 Fluidex aims at using PLONK-based ZK-Rollup to build a high-performance DEX on Ethereum.
-It [can save the cost of each transaction to 1/100](/en/blog/zkrollup-intro1/) and offer the same security level as layer 1.
+It [can save the cost of each transaction to 1/100](/en/blog/zkrollup-intro1/) while still offering the same security level as layer 1.

 ## Features

 ### Uncompromising security

+Fluidex uses Zero-knowledge Proof schemes so that users don't need to trust the exchange being ethical, the Math/Cryptography behind it can guarantee that users' funds always stay "SAFU".
+The exchange has no way to steal users' funds or creat unauthorized orders.
+Even in the worst case that the exchange shuts down, users can still withdraw their funds safely.

 ### Trading without latency

+In a DEX on layer 1, users need to interact with smart contracts and only after a...

 ### Lower costs

+ZK-Rollup compresses transaction data so as to lower average gas fee.

 ### Professional trading experience